nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Adding a person: `add`

-Adds a person to the address book.
+Adds a person to the contact list.

 Format: `add [n/NAME] [g/GENDER] [p/PHONE_NUMBER] [e/EMAIL] [c/COMPANY] [l/LOCATION] [o/OCCUPATION] [j/JOBTITLE] [a/ADDRESS] [t/TAG]`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A contact must include all fields except tag.
+A contact must include all fields except tag and have a unique name that is not already in the contact list.
 </div>

 Examples: